 My favorite geek-freelancing activity back in the early ’80s was heading off to a conference or trade show, then spinning tales of new technology for the readers of my favorite magazines.
 This one was at the other end of some spectrum from the Artificial Intelligence conference that led to my cover story in the same issue, though I remember being particularly enamored with the future implications of the Xerox Star (the first attempt at a commercial windowing system, which later found its way into a little machine called the Macintosh… I had just seen its nerdier brethren at PARC in the form of the Dolphin and Dorado).
-Mostly, this is a photo essay of shiny new things, circa 1981.
-My only regret is that the actual photographer was not credited in the piece, and I no longer recall his name.
+This is a snapshot of shiny new things, circa 1981.

 A Look at NCC ’81